Lebanon extends shutdown by two weeks to April 12

 Though Lebanon has not gone as far as to declare a curfew, Prime Minister Hassan Diab on Saturday asked the security forces to enforce stricter measures to get people to adhere to them.

+The powerful paramilitary group Hezbollah said on Wednesday it was mobilising some 25,000 people including frontline medics and readying hospitals to bolster the state’s response to the virus.

-Reporting by Tom Perry and Eric Knecht; Editing by Alison Williams, William Maclean
+Reporting by Tom Perry and Eric Knecht; Editing by William Maclean and Raissa Kasolowsky